You’re 22 weeks pregnant!

-But to make sure you get everything done before your due date it’s a good idea to start a list.
+To make sure you get everything done before your due date it’s a good idea to start a list.

 - Where is baby sleeping after birth?

-Many parents to be spend hours researching and shopping for baby items.
+Many parents-to-be spend hours researching and shopping for baby items.

-Try asking for recommendations from other (experienced!) parents.
+Try asking for recommendations from other (experienced) parents.

-And don’t forget to look at the safety ratings of all items you buy, especially car seats, prams and cots.
+And don’t forget to look at the safety ratings of all items you buy – especially car seats, prams and cots.

-Another thing to think about is whether you plan to breastfeed or formula feed?
+Another thing to think about is whether you plan to breastfeed or formula feed.

 Breastfeeding is the best nutritional choice for your baby.

 Leading health organisations such as WHO recommend breastmilk as the only food for your baby for the first 6 months after birth.